-Tiny Jumping Spiders Can See The Moon
+Tiny Jumping Spiders Can See the Moon

 The moon, however, is almost certainly bright enough for them.
 Its light would hit between five and six light-detecting cells on their retinas, which might just be enough for them to make out the subtle darkness of the moon’s craters.
 “They could, in principle, see variation across that surface,” says Morehouse.
 “I’d have to look at luminance differences across the moon, but it’s possible.”

 There’s something rather magical about all of this.
 Twitter has been variously described as an echo chamber where people go to have their views confirmed, or a cesspit where harassment and abuse go unchecked.
-But occasionally, it is also a place where astronomers with a sudden interest in spider vision can have meet spider scientists with a sudden interest in the stars, and geek out over laser-chasing arachnids with telescopes for eyes.
+But occasionally, it is also a place where astronomers with a sudden interest in spider vision can meet spider scientists with a sudden interest in the stars, and geek out over laser-chasing arachnids with telescopes for eyes.